shorepine/alles/README.md

 F = center frequency of biquad filter. default 0. g = modulation target mask.
 Which parameter modulation/LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance, 32=feedback.
 Can handle any combo, add them together
 G = filter type.
 0 = none (default.)
 1 = low pass, 2 = band pass, 3 = hi pass.
-I = ratio. for ALGO types, where the base note frequency controls the modulators, or for the ALGO base note and PARTIALS base note, where the ratio controls the speed of the playback
+I = ratio. for ALGO types, where the base note frequency controls the modulators, or for the ALGO base note where the ratio controls the speed of the playback
 L = modulation source oscillator.
 0-63.
 Which oscillator is used as an modulation/LFO source for this oscillator.
 Source oscillator will be silent. l = velocity (amplitude), float 0-1+, >0 to trigger note on, 0 to trigger note off.
-n = midinote, uint, 0-127 (this will also set f). default 0 o = algorithm, choose which algorithm for the ALGO type, uint, 0-31. mirrors DX7 algorithms (-1) O = algorithn source oscillators, choose which oscillators make up the algorithm oscillator, like "0,1,2,3,4,5" for algorithm 0 p = patch, uint, choose a preloaded PCM sample, partial patch or FM patch number for FM waveforms.
-See fm.h, pcm.h, partials.h. default 0
-P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py S = reset oscillator, uint 0-63 or for all oscillators, anything >63, which also resets speaker gain and EQ.
+n = midinote, uint, 0-127 (this will also set f). default 0 o = algorithm, choose which algorithm for the ALGO type, uint, 0-31. mirrors DX7 algorithms (-1) O = algorithn source oscillators, choose which oscillators make up the algorithm oscillator, like "0,1,2,3,4,5" for algorithm 0 p = patch, uint, choose a preloaded PCM sample, or FM patch number for FM waveforms.
+See fm.h, pcm.h. default 0 P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py S = reset oscillator, uint 0-63 or for all oscillators, anything >63, which also resets speaker gain and EQ.
 T = breakpoint0 target mask.
 Which parameter the breakpoints controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance, 32=feedback.
 Can handle any combo, add them together.
-Add 64 to indicate linear ramp, otherwise exponential t = time, int64: ms since some fixed start point on your host. you should always give this if you can. u = detune, in hertz, for partials and algorithm types, to apply after the ratio v = oscillator, uint, 0 to 63. default: 0
+Add 64 to indicate linear ramp, otherwise exponential t = time, int64: ms since some fixed start point on your host. you should always give this if you can. u = detune, in hertz, for algorithm types, to apply after the ratio v = oscillator, uint, 0 to 63. default: 0
-V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 1.0 w = waveform, uint: [0=SINE, PULSE, SAW, TRIANGLE, NOISE, KS, PCM, ALGO, PARTIAL, PARTIALS, OFF]. default: 0/SINE W = breakpoint1 target mask. x = "low" EQ amount for the entire synth (Fc=800Hz). float, in dB, -15 to 15.
+V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 1.0 w = waveform, uint: [0=SINE, PULSE, SAW, TRIANGLE, NOISE, KS, PCM, ALGO, PARTIAL, OFF]. default: 0/SINE W = breakpoint1 target mask. x = "low" EQ amount for the entire synth (Fc=800Hz). float, in dB, -15 to 15.
 0 is off. default: 0 X = breakpoint2 target mask.